OCA/multi-company/purchase_sale_inter_company/README.rst

 Configuration
 =============

-TTo configure this module, you need to:
+To configure this module, you need to:
-#. go to the menu *General Settings > Companies > Companies*.
 #.
-Select one of the companies.
+Go to the menu *Settings > General Settings*.
 #.
-Go to the tab *Inter-Company* then the group *Purchase To Sale*.
+Go to the tab *Companies / Inter Company OCA features*, in the group *Purchase/Sale*, check the option *Sale from purchase*.
 #.
 If you check the option *Sale Auto Validation* in the configuration of company B, then when you validate a *Purchase Order* in company A with company B as supplier, the *Sale Order* will be automatically validated in company B with company A as customer.

 Known issues / Roadmap